 Body contours are more than a beauty trend.
 The way we look has a direct effect on how we feel.
 This is evidenced by the immense popularity of body contouring treatments.
 When it comes to getting your best body, you have an abundance of choices.
 You may have tried to get rid of unwanted fat by cutting calories and spending more time in the gym.
 Seeing as these strategies, though good for health, may not completely do the trick, other options may need to be considered.
-In our Laurel and Baltimore offices, CoolSculpting is one of them.
+In our Laurel office, CoolSculpting is one of them.

 You may have heard of CoolSculpting.
 The fat-freezing technique has been around for nearly a decade at this point.
 You may know that CoolSculpting uses cold temperature to get rid of fat.
 However, your familiarity may end there.
 We believe that informed patients are the best patients, so want to dive deeper into the whole concept of freezing unwanted fat.

 One of the first details of CoolSculpting that may surprise patients is that this treatment isn’t just for the flanks.
 The FDA initially approved the device for this area but extended approval to the abdomen in 2012.
 Now, CoolSculpting is commonly used to treat stubborn fat on these areas as well as the thighs, back and bra area, backs of the arms, under the buttocks (banana roll) and chin.
 The device has also helped many men decrease excess fatty tissue on the chest.

 The way that CoolSculpting eliminates unwanted fat is by cooling fatty tissue to a temperature at which fat cells crystalize.
 This prompts the body to react as if the cells have been damaged.
 The natural healing response is for the cells to be flushed through the lymphatic system.
 To freeze targeted fat, the CoolSculpting device sandwiches a small area of tissue between two cooling panels that gradually reach the desired temperature.